aimtyaem/EOInfo/README.md

 ### License
 The AGO project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-For more information, please contact aimt16@hotmail.com.
+For more information, checkout my [wiki](https://github.com/aimtyaem/AGO/wiki).

 We hope this project inspires and empowers users to contribute to a sustainable future by reducing their carbon footprints with the help of advanced technology.